 Definition

-A Marketing Qualified Lead is a prospective customer who meets specific criteria set by your marketing team.
+A Marketing Qualified Lead is a prospective customer who meets specific criteria set by your marketing team, based on both fit and engagement.

 Why is this important to track?

-It tells you how effective your marketing is in attracting specific types of leads.
-If you’re getting a lot of unqualified leads, then it’s time to make changes to your SaaS marketing strategy.
-Maybe it’s the channel you’re using or the messaging that needs shifting.
+Tracking MQLs shows how effective your marketing efforts are at attracting and qualifying the right types of leads.
+If you’re generating a high volume of high-quality leads, then it’s time to make changes to your SaaS marketing strategy.

 4. Sales qualified lead (SQL)